DeadWisdom/flask-static-tutorial/README.md

 Progressive enhancement is still, after all these years, the goal.
 Think as close to Markup as possible, and then move outward as needed.
-So much of our time is spent implementing doomed features that are overly complex and JavaScript nightmares, when what the user really needs is just some web form.
+So much of our time is spent implementing doomed features that are overly complex and JavaScript nightmares.
+Meanwhile what the user really needs is just some web form.
 JAMStack can help us here, but it can also lead us to Single Page React App nightmares.

 A great way to organize your apps is authenticated vs unauthenticated.
 Think of Markup as always anonymous, and then JavaScript adds functionality when they login.
 And think of your APIs as private and public endpoints.
 That helps you a lot when you get to caching.

-## Communication
+## Communicate with Me!

 If you spot any problems, have any questions, or want to request further tutorials create an issue in the project repo: [https://github.com/DeadWisdom/flask-static-tutorial/issues](https://github.com/DeadWisdom/flask-static-tutorial/issues) or hit me up on twitter: [@deadwisdom](https://twitter.com/deadwisdom)

-Also I am available as a consultant, primarily in helping organizations streamline their innovation and development cycles, especially where product, design, and development teams are struggling to communicate.
+Also I am available as a consultant, primarily in helping organizations streamline their innovation and development cycles, especially where product, design, and development need to communicate.

 Thanks!